Laser Eye Surgery Recovery Time & Information

 At the end of the LASIK procedure, you will have transparent plastic shields placed over your eyes to protect them.
-Keep these in place until they are removed at your appointment the day after your laser eye surgery.
+It’s important that you keep these in place until they are removed at your appointment the day after your laser eye surgery.
 To help reduce the recovery time, you will be required to wear the shields while sleeping for 1 night to prevent your eyes being knocked or rubbed during sleep.

-You will be given some analgesic tablets (we use Panadeine) to assist with the recovery.
+You will be given some analgesic tablets, we use Panadeine, to assist you during the recovery time.
 You can take more of these if you like, or any analgesic medication you are comfortable with, such as Panadol or Nurofen, later if required.

 The following day after your laser eye surgery, you will attend a post-operative consultation.
 Our surgeon will check your eyes and give further post-operative instructions regarding eye drops and recovery care.